jimbono/stencil-form-telemetry/project-documentation.md

 13. Implement heat mapping of user interactions within forms to identify areas of focus or confusion
 14. Develop a system for correlating form completion times with other business metrics (e.g., conversion rates)
 15. Create a mechanism for dynamically adjusting form fields based on telemetry data to optimize user experience
+16. Implement profile picture upload functionality in the UserProfile component
+17. Add form validation to the profile editing feature
+18. Implement undo/redo functionality for profile edits with corresponding telemetry tracking
+19. Add more sophisticated error handling and user feedback in the UserProfile component
+20. Implement data synchronization mechanisms for offline support in the UserProfile component